By James Eliot, Markets & Finance Editor

 Where This Is Heading

 As companies adopt surveillance tactics at an unprecedented rate—evidenced by a reported 50% increase in similar practices over the past two years according to the Privacy Rights Clearinghouse—the implications for workforce privacy are profound.
-Firms like Meta are at the forefront of this transition, setting a precedent that will likely engender scrutiny from regulatory bodies and privacy advocates alike.
+Firms like Meta are at the forefront of this transition, setting a precedent that will likely engender scrutiny and push for regulatory measures.

 FAQ